tc39/proposal-compartments/README.md

   // effect an exception.
   globals: Object,

-  // The compartment uses the resolveHook to synchronously elevate
+  // The loader uses the resolveHook to synchronously elevate
   // an import specifier (as it appears in the source of a StaticModuleRecord
   // or bindings array of a third-party StaticModuleRecord), to
   // the corresponding full specifier, given the full specifier of the